YunzheZJU/redux-form/docs/api/ReduxForm.md

 > ##### `trigger : String` [required]

 > The reason to possibly run async validation.
-It will either be: `'blur'`,
+It will be one of `'blur'`,
-> `'change'` or `'submit'`, depending on whether a field, either blurred or
+> `'change'` and `'submit'`, depending on whether a field, either blurred or
 > changed, had triggered the async validation or if submitting the form has
 > triggered it, respectively.